The best Eco Snorkeling Tour on the Great Barrier Reef

-For my third solo trip to North Tropical Queensland, I was keen to snorkel on the Great Barrier Reef.
+For my solo trip around North Tropical Queensland, I was keen to go snorkelling on the Great Barrier Reef.
 I had been on a snorkelling tour before, but my experience was disappointing.
 I didn’t particularly appreciate jumping from the boat, snorkelling around, and returning to the ship, shivering and exhausted.
+I wanted time for snorkelling and relaxing on a peaceful island with no crowds.
+Moreover, I wanted to go on an eco-snorkelling tour that cares about protecting and preserving the Great Barrier Reef’s fragile natural environment.

 What to expect from an eco-snorkelling tour